Politics of Cambodia

 Executive power is exercised by the Royal Government, on behalf of and with the consent of the monarch.
 The government is constituted of the Council of Ministers, headed by the prime minister.
 The prime minister is aided in his functions by members of the Council such as deputy prime ministers, senior ministers and other ministers.
 Legislative power is vested in a bicameral legislature composed of the National Assembly, which has the power to vote on draft law, and the Senate, that has the power of review.
 Upon passage of legislation through the two chambers, the draft law is presented to the monarch for signing and promulgation.
 The judiciary is tasked with the protection of rights and liberties of the citizens, and with being an impartial arbiter of disputes.
 The Supreme Court is the highest court of the country and takes appeals from lower courts on questions of law.
 A separate body called the Constitutional Council was established to provide interpretations of the constitution and the laws, and also to resolve disputes related to election of members of the legislature.

 The Cambodian People's Party has dominated the political landscape since the 1997 coup d'état in Phnom Penh.
 Other prominent political parties include the royalist FUNCINPEC and the erstwhile Cambodia National Rescue Party that was dissolved by the Supreme Court in 2017.
 Comparative political scientists Steven Levitsky and Lucan Way have described Cambodia as a "competitive authoritarian regime", a hybrid regime type with important characteristics of both democracy and authoritarianism.

+In the July 2023 election, the ruling Cambodian People's Party (CPP) easily won by a landslide in flawed election, after disqualification of Cambodia's most important opposition, Candlelight Party.
+On 22 August 2023, Hun Manet, son of Hun Sen, was sworn in as the new Cambodian prime minister.